 What you can do about calling out and getting up

-If you think your child is calling out or getting out of bed because she needs your help or something is wrong, go in to her.
+If you think your child is calling out or getting out of bed because he needs your help or something is wrong, go in to him.

 If you think your child’s sleep issues are caused by stress or anxiety, or if your child seems very afraid or worried about night-time or about separating from you, it’s a good idea to see a health professional.
 You could start by talking to your GP or child and family health nurse.

-But if you think your child is getting up or calling out as a way of keeping you around, start by helping your child settle with a bedtime routine.
+Sometimes children get up or call out as a way of keeping their parents around at bedtime.
+If this sounds like your child, and you’re happy to resettle her each time she asks for you, that’s OK.
+But if this is something you’d like to try to change, start by helping your child settle with a bedtime routine.
 Then deal with the calling out or getting out of bed calmly and consistently.